Understanding Substance Use Disorder And Partying: Treatment Options

 Moving from stage two to stage three can happen rapidly.
 You may not even notice it in yourself or the people you love.
 During stage three, the person may prioritize the substance over other areas of their life.
 They may be unaware or unafraid of the potential consequences of their substance use.

-They might feel psychologically and physically dependent on the substance during this stage.
+They might experience psychological and/or physical dependence on the substance during this stage.
 They may experience fatigue, irritability, depression, and other symptoms if they go without the substance.

-Due to the positive reinforcement they may have felt during the first two stages of a substance use disorder, they may become frustrated when rewards are less available.
+Due to the positive reinforcement, they may have experienced during the first two stages of a substance use disorder, they may become frustrated when rewards are less available.
 Repeated exposure and substance use often activate the user’s reward system, causing them to crave the substance more intensely.

 Stage four: Chemical dependencies and substance addiction